aerospacemc/space-debris-tracker/README.md

-# space-debris-tracker

-A Python-based tool for tracking space debris, assessing collision risk, and determining removal feasibility
+# Space Debris Tracker - A Python-based tool for tracking space debris, assessing collision risk, and determining removal feasibility

+Hi everyone!
+We're building an open-source tool for space debris tracking and mitigation, aiming to improve satellite safety and reduce clutter in Earth's orbit.
+If you're passionate about space tech and open-source development, we'd love your help!
+Check it out and contribute

+Vision - Making Orbit Safe: Active Debris Removal as a Service (ODRaaS)

+Space-Debris-Tracker Application Objectives:
+* Define operational envelope: debris target types(size/mass),altitudes, inclinations, removal rate goals
+* Orbital Scenario Simulation: Identify conjunction-prone targets using historical and projected data
+* Conjunction Risk reduction modeling: quantify the net benefit of removing different debris types using a Monte Carlo approach
+* AI Path Planning and Dynamic Scheduling: demonstrate a convergent, safe approach to planning for multi-target missions and real-time rerouting

 # Space Debris Tracker